JosephTLyons/text-align/README.md

   is easy to fix, since spacing is only added around the text and the user can simply just toggle another alignment command.
 However, justify can't be fixed without using undo, which means that it will be stuck that way if undoing isn't possible or if the undo is too far back in the undo history.
-So this means it might make sense to add a de-justify algorithm, although I'll need to think about this for a bit.
+This means it might make sense to add a de-justify algorithm, although I'll need to think about this for a bit.

 ## Bugs: